crunaprotocol/cruna-protocol/README.md

 A new family of Zero Knowledge based vaults will allow a high level of privacy.

+## Experimental Features

+### ERC-1155 support

+In addition to ERC-721, Cruna Protocol may support ERC-1155 tokens in a near future.
+We are investigating the best way to do it and if there are reasonable use cases for it.
+For example, the plugin architecture could extend what an ERC-1155 token could do.

 ## In summary

 Cruna Vault is more than just an NFT; it's a comprehensive solution for securing and managing your digital assets, today and in the future.
 Join us in embracing this new era of digital asset security.